QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 How much do QR code payments cost merchants?

 It varies widely.
-UPI (India) and Pix (Brazil) are free.
+UPI (India) and Pix (Brazil) are free for P2P transfers.
 WeChat Pay charges 0.6%.
 PayPal charges 1.9-3.5%.
 Venmo charges 1.9% + $0.10.
 Cash App charges 2.75%.
 Traditional card processing charges 2.5-3.5% for comparison.

 Can I accept QR payments without a POS terminal?